rngchan/sun-moon-rng/README.md

-# Pokemon Sun/Moon Egg RNG Tool - v0.5
+# Pokemon Sun/Moon Egg RNG Tool - v0.8

 This is a Python script tool to assist with egg RNG manipulating in Pokemon Sun and Pokemon Moon for the Nintendo 3DS.
 Please read the license if you want to distribute this software or work on it yourself.

 ## What can I do with this?

 You can fully manipulate the game's RNG to get you any egg you want in as few steps as possible, without breeding millions of eggs until you get what you want.
-Ever wanted a pokemon with flawless IVs, the right ability/nature/gender combination, but don't want to bother hatching hundreds of eggs?
+Ever wanted a pokemon with flawless IVs, the right ability/nature/gender combination, or even a shiny, but don't want to bother hatching hundreds of eggs?
 This can help!

 By figuring out your current RNG seed in the game, it's possible to predict the outcome of any egg that you will ever hatch by carefully using this tool.

-##### "But this is cheating!'
+##### "But this is cheating!"

 It's not cheating if we are using nothing but the game itself to determine what will come out of eggs.
 No hacking of your system/game are required, all you need is your copy of the game.
 If you still think it's cheating, you can stop reading now, I guess.